Hot Tub Time Machine 2: Accolades

 and the movie was nominated as Worst Prequel, Remake, Rip-off or Sequel.

-Home video
+Home media

-Hot Tub Time Machine 2 was released on DVD and Blu-ray on May 19, 2015 with a "Hotter and Wetter Unrated Cut" on the Blu-ray that includes additional scenes including a cameo from John Cusack that was cut from the film's theatrical edition.
+Hot Tub Time Machine 2 was released on DVD and Blu-ray on May 19, 2015, with a "Hotter and Wetter Unrated Cut" on the Blu-ray that includes additional scenes including a cameo from John Cusack that was cut from the film's theatrical edition.

+Future

+In a 2022 interview with Craig Robinson, he said that screenwriter Josh Heald who wrote the first two films has an "incredible" story for a third film that has been discussed.
+Heald explained in an April 2024 interview that he hopes he would get the opportunity to do a third one someday, and said that the film would be about multiverses and also about going to the past and the future.